dat550-2021/course-info/Readme.md

 lab assignments.
 All lab submissions from students are handled using Git, a source code management system, and GitHub, a web-based hosting service for Git source repositories.
 Thus, basic knowledge of these tools are necessary.
-The procedure used to submit your lab assignments is explained in the [lab submission process](lab-submission.md).

 Students push their updated lab submissions to GitHub.
 Every lab submission is then processed by a custom continuous integration tool.
 This tool will run